-2.2.1 More general models
+2.2.1.
+More General Models

-In these plots, the centered views correspond to an analysis of the covariance matrices among the residuals from the MLM predicting the four responses from the species variable.
+In these plots, the centered views in Figure 2 correspond to an analysis of the covariance matrices among the residuals from the MLM predicting the four responses from the species variable.
 Consequently, the same ideas apply in more general models.
 For example, in a MANCOVA setting, the model may include one or more quantitative covariates.5 The analyses suggested above could then be applied to the residuals from this model.
-Likewise, in a two-way MANOVA design, with factors A and B, we could treat the combinations of these factors as the "group" variable and view the pairwise data ellipses.6
+Likewise, in a two-way MANOVA design, with factors A and B, we could treat the combinations of these factors as the "group" variable and view the pairwise data ellipses.6 of total variance in the data.

-2.3 Low-rank views

-With p > 3 response variables, a simple alternative to the pairwise 2D projections shown in Figure 2 is the projection into the principal component space accounting for the greatest amounts of total variance in the data.
 For the Iris data, a simple PCA of the covariance matrix shows that nearly 98% of total variance in the data is accounted for in the first two dimensions.

+2.3.
+Low-Rank Views

+With p > 3 response variables, a simple alternative to the pairwise 2D projections shown in Figure 2 is the projection into the principal component space accounting for the greatest amounts